 Texas.
 UNRESOLVED COMPLAINTS INVOLVING US OR QUESTIONS CONCERNING THE REGULATION OF STAFF LEASING SERVICES MAY BE ADDRESSED TO THE TEXAS DEPARTMENT OF LICENSING AND REGULATION AT P.O.
 BOX 12157, AUSTIN, TX 78711, (512) 463-6599 OR (800) 803-9202.
 You and we share the right of direction and control over Covered Employees, the right to hire, fire, discipline, and reassign Covered Employees, and the right of direction and control over the adoption of employment and safety policies and the management of workers’ compensation claims, claim filings, and related procedures.
 We assume the responsibility for the payment of wages to Covered Employees without regard to payment by you.
 We assume responsibility for the payment of payroll taxes and collection of taxes from payroll of Covered Employees.
 The foregoing notwithstanding, you are solely obligated to pay any wages for which the obligation to pay is created by an agreement, contract, plan, or policy between you and the Covered Employee, and which we have not specifically contracted to pay.
 You and we have elected to obtain workers’ compensation insurance for Covered Employees.

 Utah.
-To the extent necessary to fulfill our obligations under our Agreement and Title 31A, Chapter 40 U.G.S. we have a right to hire, discipline, or terminate Covered Employees.
+To the extent necessary to fulfill our obligations under our PEO Service and Title 31A, Chapter 40 U.G.S. we have a right to hire, discipline, or terminate Covered Employees.

 Vermont.
 Regardless of any law, regulation, or other authority to the contrary, you accept sole responsibility for, and will unconditionally save, defend, hold harmless, and indemnify us for, any matter relating to any collective bargaining agreements covering Covered Employees or your business, and protection or damages provided under laws to protect the health, safety, and welfare of Covered Employees (other than with respect to workers’ compensation coverage we agree to provide).

 Virginia.
-We hereby notify you that you are obligated to comply with the insuring requirements of section 65.2-8001 of the Code of Virginia with respect to employees of yours, other than Covered Employees with respect to whom we have undertaken in our Agreement to provide workers’ compensation coverage.
+We hereby notify you that you are obligated to comply with the insuring requirements of section 65.2-8001 of the Code of Virginia with respect to employees of yours, other than Covered Employees with respect to whom we have undertaken in our PEO Service to provide workers’ compensation coverage.

 Wisconsin.
 We have the right to reassign Covered Employees to other clients.
 We have the right to set the rate of pay of Covered Employees whether or not through negotiations and whether or not the responsibility to set the rate of pay is shared with you.